gulpjs/vinyl-fs/README.md

   - overwrite - Specify if existing files with the same path should be overwritten or not.
     - Default is `true`, to always overwrite existing files.
+    - Can also be a function that takes in a file and returns `true` or `false`.

   - sourcemaps -
     - Default is `null` aka do not write sourcemaps.